wilfredbayudan/menu-vue/README.md

 ### Frontend Routes (GET requests)
 * `/` - **Homepage**

 Will temporarily reroute to `/browse`.
+New layout for homepage coming soon.

+* `/browse` - **Browse**

+Displays list of businesses, it's photo, description, and popular items.
+Clicking a business will navigate to public business page.